stecrotti/TensorTrains.jl/README.md

 ## What can this package do?
 This small package provides some utilities for creating, manipulating and evaluating Tensor Trains interpreted as functions, with a focus on the probabilistic side.
 Each variable $x^l$ is assumed to be multivariate.
-It is responsability of the user to make sure that the Tensor Train always represents a valid probability distribution.
+Whenever performing some probability-related operation, it is responsability of the user to make sure that the Tensor Train always represents a valid probability distribution.

+Common operations are:

+- `evaluate` a Tensor Train at a given set of indices
+- `orthogonalize_left!`, `orthogonalize_right!`: bring a Tensor Train to [left/right orthogonal form](https://tensornetwork.org/mps/)
+- `compress!` a Tensor Train using [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition)-based truncations
+- `normalize!` a Tensor Train in the probability sense (not in the $L_2$ norm sense!), see above
+- `sample` from a Tensor Train intended as a probability ditribution, see above
+- `+`,`-`: take the sum/difference of two TensorTrains

 ## Example
 Let's construct and initialize at random a Tensor Train of the form